 Step 2: Download WordPress and Extra into the Site Folder

 Download WordPress and extra it in the folder we created inside the htdocs folder.
 To download WordPress official site and click on the .zip download file to begin downloading WordPress.

 After downloading WordPress we should now extract it to our Demo folder and test it on the browser to see if it’s ready for installation.

 After extracting WordPress to the Demo folder we need to copy all the files from the WordPress folder to the Demo folder.
 After extracting and copying the file your demo folder should look like this;

 Now we should test the site on the browser to see if WordPress is ready for installation.
 If you have followed all the steps correctly, you should now see the WordPress setup page as shown below;

 Step 3: Create WordPress Database

-WordPress runs on MySQL database and we need to begin by creating the database before we start running WordPress installation.
-It’s important you understand that the database we are creating will be linked to WordPress in a file called wp-config.php.
+WordPress runs on MySQL database and we need to begin by creating the database before we start running a WordPress installation.
+You must understand that the database we are creating will be linked to WordPress in a file called wp-config.php.
 We will therefore require the following database details to setup WordPress successfully;

 Database name – this is the name of the actual database

-Database username – this is the name of database user with Global Privileges
+Database username – this is the name of the database user with Global Privileges

 Database password – this is the password of the database